Canberra

 About the author

 His interests have varied over the years.
-McDonald continues to edit Doug Kelly’s posthumous commentary on Xenophon’s Hellenika.
+McDonald edited and completed the first two volumes of Doug Kelly’s posthumous commentary on Xenophon’s Hellenika.
 The first volume was published in 2019 (Hakkert, Amsterdam).
-The second will be out in early 2025.
+The second will be out in 2026.
 Dr McDonald convened Greek history briefly at the University of Sydney and lectured at the Australian National University in the 1990s.
-He wrote libretti for Nigel Butterley and other composers in the 1980s, and currently works as the Executive Director of Board Relations and Constitutional Reform with the National Aboriginal Community Controlled Health Organisation (NACCHO).
+He wrote libretti for Nigel Butterley and other composers in the 1980s (performed in New York, Paris, and London).
+He currently works as the speech writer for the National Aboriginal Community Controlled Health Organisation (NACCHO).
 He has been married to Kastellorizian artist, Joy (Eftihia) McDonald for over 40 years.